FarzadMohtasham/FarzadMohtasham/README.md

 ![Class Variance Authority](https://img.shields.io/badge/-Class%20Variance%20Authority-000000?style=flat-square&logoColor=white)
 ![Cryptocurrency Icons](https://img.shields.io/badge/-Cryptocurrency%20Icons-3A3A3A?style=flat-square&logo=cryptocurrency-icons&logoColor=white)

+### Inspirational and Fun Quotes that I love them

+> "Programs must be written for people to read, and only incidentally for machines to execute."
+> – Harold Abelson

+> "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."
+> – Martin Fowler

+> "There are two ways to write error-free programs; only the third one works."
+> – Alan Perlis

+> "Java is to JavaScript what car is to Carpet."
+> – Chris Heilmann

 ### 📚 The books I have read
 - Clean Code by Robert C. Martin
 - Clean Coder by Robert C. Martin